dylandoamaral/ggmail/README.md

 # GGmail

-Manage gmail account using python, forget about imap and stuff and just manage your gmail account as you please.
+Manage gmail account using python, forget about imap and just code what you supposed to do with gmail.

 ## Install